 Among statutory bases for access to contractor records are 10 U.S.C.
-2313(a), "Examination of Records of Contractor," 10 U.S.C.
-2306a, ("Truth in Negotiations"), and 41 U.S.C.
+3841, "Examination of records of contractor," 10 U.S.C.
+Chapter 271, Truthful Cost or Pricing Data (Truth in Negotiations), and 41 U.S.C.
 422(k) (Cost Accounting Standards).
 The following acquisition regulations have implemented these statutory and other access requirements:

-a.
-FAR 15.209(b)(1) requires an "Audit - Negotiation" clause (FAR 52.215-2) in all negotiated contracts other than those which are not expected to exceed \$100,000.

-b.
-FAR 15.408 Table 15-2, Instructions for Submission of a Contract Pricing Proposal.
+- a.
+FAR 15.209(b)(1) requires an "Audit and Records Negotiation" clause (FAR 52.215-2) in all negotiated contracts other than those(1) not exceeding the simplified acquisition threshold; (2) for commercial items; or (3) for utility services. - b.
+FAR 15.408 Table 15-2, Instructions for Submitting Cost/Price Proposals